pkolaczk/latte/README.md

 # Latency Tester for Apache Cassandra

-This tiny program issues concurrent CQL queries to an Apache Cassandra cluster and measures throughput and response times.
+A tiny native program that issues concurrent CQL queries to an Apache Cassandra cluster and measures throughput and response times.

 ## Why Yet Another Benchmarking Program?

-Contrary to `cassandra-stress`, `latte` is written in Rust and uses DataStax C++ Driver for Cassandra.
-This enables it to achieve higher performance and better predictability:
+Contrary to `cassandra-stress` or `nosql-bench`, `latte` has been written in Rust and uses DataStax C++ Driver for Cassandra.
+This enables it to achieve superior performance and predictability:

+* Over **50x lower memory footprint** (typically below 20 MB instead of 1+ GB)
+* Over **6x better CPU efficiency**.
+This means you can test larger clusters or reduce the number of client machines.
+* Can run on one of the nodes without significant performance impact on the server.
+  In this setup, throughput levels achieved by `latte` tests are typically over 2x higher than when using the other tools, because almost all the processing power is available to the server, instead of half of it being consumed by the benchmarking tool.
 * No client code warmup needed.
 The client code works with maximum performance from the first iteration.
 If the server is already warmed-up, this means much shorter tests and quicker iteration.
-* Low memory footprint (typically below 20 MB instead of 1+ GB).
-* High CPU efficiency.
-We don't want to be bottlenecked by the client.
-* Can run on one of the nodes without significant performance impact on the server.
+This also allows for accurate measurement of warmup effects happening on the benchmarked server(s).
 * No GC pauses nor HotSpot recompilation happening in the middle of the test.
   We want to measure hiccups of the server, not the benchmarking tool.

 ## Limitations
 This is work-in-progress.
-* Workload selection is currently limited to a hardcoded query reading a single row.
+* Workload selection is currently limited to hardcoded read and write workloads dealing with tiny rows
 * No verification of received data - this is a benchmarking tool, not a testing tool.

 ## Installation